How to clean, prep and paint hardware.

 This next step hasn’t failed me yet when it comes to cleaning the layers of gunk off of old hardware.
 All you need is a large pot, stove, and good old-fashioned baking soda.

-Drop your dirty hardware in a pot with water, heat it up and add some baking soda.
+Drop your dirty hardware in a pot with water, heat it, and add some baking soda.

 I don’t even measure how much I use.
 I just dump some in.
 If I had to guess it’s maybe around half of a cup.